Create sites

 The search results appear, showing the first 100 results.

-2. Check any search result check boxes.
-Use the Selected items drop-down menu to modify the selections.
+2. Check any search result check boxes, and click the Selected items drop-down menu to modify the selections.

 Checked items appear shaded on the map and are added to Selected items in the workflow pane.